radix-place/coprime_count/README.md

-# coprime_count.py

-**Exact functional formulas for restricted coprime representations of even integers**
+# Coprime decomposition counts and diagrams

-This repository provides a reference Python implementation of the explicit functional formulas developed in the paper
+This repository contains the reference implementation accompanying the article:

-> *Explicit Functional Formulas for Restricted Coprime Representations of Even Integers*
+> *A Functional Framework for Exact Counting of Restricted Coprime Representations of Even Integers*
 > Andrés M. Salazar
+> Pontificia Universidad Javeriana Cali — Colombia
+> (preprint, arXiv)

+The code provides:

-The code implements the closed functional expressions for the counting function $g(2n,p)$ (see Theorem 4.13 in the paper) and includes a built-in computational verifier that directly compares the theoretical values against brute-force enumeration.
+- An explicit closed formula for the function $g(2n,p)$ (see Theorem 4.13 in the paper),
+- A brute-force oracle for direct verification,
+- Systematic computational validation,
+- Visualization scripts for generating coprime decomposition diagrams.

 ---

-## Purpose
+## Contents

-This script serves two main purposes:

-1. **Exact evaluation of the functional counting formulas** derived in the paper.
-2. **Independent verification of correctness**, by comparing the functional result with a direct computational count.

-Together, these provide a fully reproducible computational validation of the theoretical framework.
+- `coprime_count.py`
+  Core implementation of the closed formula for `g(2n,p)`, together with a strict brute-force oracle and pointwise verification routines.

+- `prime_test.py`
+  Efficient primality testing based on a precomputed sieve and memory-mapped access.

+- `sieve_creator.py`
+  Script to generate the prime sieve file `sieve.npy`.
+  *(Run this script first to create `sieve.npy`, which is required by the other scripts.)*

+- `test_count.py`
+  Exhaustive pointwise comparison between the closed formula and the brute-force oracle.

+- `graph.py`
+  Script to generate coprime decomposition diagrams.

 ---

 ## Requirements

-- Python **3.8+**
+- Python ≥ 3.9
-- No external dependencies (only standard library modules: `math`, `functools`)
+- NumPy
+- Matplotlib